Semiparametric Copula Estimation for Spatially Correlated Multivariate Mixed Outcomes: Analyzing Visual Sightings of Fin Whales from a Line Transect Survey: Introduction

 Our proposal defines a spatially correlated hierarchical model combined with extended rank likelihood.
 By doing so, we can provide a semiparametric copula inference that considers the spatial correlation between multivariate observations.
 To this end, we consider a spatial hierarchical model that embeds a Gaussian copula for the dependence among mixed outcomes and a Gaussian process for spatial correlation.
 We refer to it as a {\it spatial Gaussian copula}.
 For Bayesian inference, we develop an efficient algorithm to calculate the posterior of the dependence structure based on the extended rank likelihood using the Markov chain Monte Carlo (MCMC) method.
 Because the Gaussian process is computationally intractable for large datasets, for example, in terms of matrix operation cost and memory \citep{heaton2019case, liu2020gaussian}, we scale our algorithm using the nearest-neighbor Gaussian process \citep{datta2016hierarchical}.
 Extensive numerical experiments reveal that our proposed procedure successfully accounts for the spatial correlation and correctly infers the dependence structure among outcomes.
 Remarkably, as the spatial correlation among observations becomes stronger, our proposed method outperforms \cite{hoff2007extending}'s, which does not consider spatial correlation.

 Related work in spatial modeling includes several studies on modeling multivariate spatial data.
 For example, \cite{dey2022graphical} and \cite{krock2023modeling} proposed efficient modeling (relatively high-dimensional) of multivariate spatial data for Gaussian outcomes, whereas \cite{feng2012joint} and \cite{torabi2014spatial} considered multivariate models based on generalized linear mixed models.
 Furthermore, attempts have been made to use copulas in multivariate spatial modeling, such as \cite{musafer2017nonlinear}, \cite{krupskii2018factor}, \cite{krupskii2019copula}, and \cite{gong2022flexible}.
-Because the above methods consider the joint estimation of both marginal and dependence structures, one may lose the efficiency of the estimation by a large number of nuisance parameters in the marginal distributions, while the estimation of the dependence could be biased owing to potential specifications of the marginal distributions.
+Because the above methods consider the joint estimation of both marginal and dependence structures, one may lose the efficiency of the estimation by a large number of nuisance parameters in the marginal distributions, while the estimation of the dependence could be biased owing to potential misspecification of the marginal distributions.
 Hence, it is more reasonable to model the dependence structure directly, as in the proposed method.

 The remainder of this paper is organized as follows.
 Section \ref{sec:bgc} introduces the extended rank likelihood and semiparametric Bayesian inference for the dependence structure proposed by \cite{hoff2007extending}.
-Section \ref{sec:spbgc} proposes a semiparametric Bayesian inference for the dependence structure in spatially correlated mixed outcomes and develops an efficient algorithm for computing the posterior using the MCMC.
-The algorithm is then extended to a more scalable implementation using the nearest-neighbor Gaussian process, even for large spatial datasets.
+Section \ref{sec:spbgc} proposes semiparametric Bayesian inference for the dependence structure in spatially correlated mixed outcomes and develops an efficient algorithm for computing the posterior using MCMC.
+The algorithm is then extended to a more scalable implementation using the nearest-neighbor Gaussian process.
 Section \ref{sec:vshoff} presents the simulation results, including a comparison with the method of \cite{hoff2007extending}, to validate the usefulness of the proposed method.
-Section \ref{sec:real} presents the application of the proposed method using real data collected during an international synoptic krill survey in the Scotia Sea of the Antarctic Peninsula.
+Section \ref{sec:real} presents the application of the proposed method using the fin whale sighting data described in Section \ref{sec:data}.
 Section \ref{sec:end} provides directions for future research.
-The \texttt{R} code for implementing the proposed method is available in the GitHub repository (\url{https://github.com/t-momozaki/spBGC}).
+The \texttt{R} code for implementing the proposed method is available in the GitHub repository (\burl{https://github.com/t-momozaki/spBGC}).